 Beanie or Head Band £5-£50

 The temperatures will get low on the higher sections of your trek, particularly in the afternoons and evenings where mountain temperatures drop dramatically.
 A warm fleece beanie or fleece headband is therefore essential.
 The North Face RAB and Berghaus produce great beanies.
-You can even get one of our EverTrek neck buffs which you can use on the trek.
+You can even get one of our free EverTrek neck buffs which you can use on the trek.

 So I hope that gives you an idea of what budget you might need to spend on your equipment for the Everest base camp trek.
 If you want to see exactly what items I take with me on a trek to Everest then check out the video where I go through the complete list of equipment you will need.